-"The Same Kind of Different As Me Foundation is the '911' for rescue missions who serve those experiencing homelessness and the agencies that serve them." - Ron Hall, author, screenwriter and man who lived the story
+"The Same Kind of Different As Me Foundation is the '911' for those experiencing homelessness and the agencies that serve them." - Ron Hall, author, screenwriter and man who lived the story

-Our work was birthed from the thousands of responses we received from readers whose lives were impacted by reading our New York Times best selling book Same Kind of Different as Me published in 2006, and now a major motion picture to be released by Paramount Oct 20, 2017.
+Our foundation work was birthed from the thousands of responses we received from readers whose lives were impacted by reading our New York Times best selling book Same Kind of Different as Me published in 2006 or watching the now a major motion picture.

 A donation to the foundation will help those who have found themselves in the ditches of life desperately in need of a good Samaritan.
 Please take a small step by donating today.
 Thank you.

 3-ways you can make the same kind of difference in your city.

 - Inspire others by inviting Ron Hall to tell his story at your corporate event or fundraiser.
 Contact Mark P. Fisher Mark@InspiringGrowth.biz.

 about the book